beyretb/AnimalAI-Olympics/README.md

 ## Version History

+- v0.4 - Lights off moved to Unity, colors configurations, proportional goals, bugs fixes
+    - The light is now directly switched on/off within Unity, configuration files stay the same
+    - Blackouts now work with infinite episodes (`t=0`)
+    - The `rand_colors` configurations have been removed and the user can now pass `RGB` values, see [here](documentation/configFile.md#objects)
+    - Rewards for goals are now proportional to their size (except for the `DeathZone`), see [here](documentation/definitionsOfObjects.md#rewards)
+    - The agent is now a ball rather than a cube
+    - Bugs fixes

 - v0.3 - Lights off, remove Beams and add cylinder
     - We added the possibility to switch the lights off at given intervals, see [here](documentation/configFile.md#blackouts)
     - visualizeLightsOff.py displays an example of lights off, from the agent's point of view
     - Beams objects have been removed
     - A `Cylinder` object has been added (similar behaviour to the `Woodlog`)
     - The immovable `Cylinder` tunnel has been renamed `CylinderTunnel`
+    - `UnityEnvironment.reset()` parameter `config` renamed to `arenas_configurations_input`

 - v0.2 - New moving food rewards, improved Unity performance and bug fixes
     - Moving rewards have been added, two for each type of reward, see